The Survival Guide 2012

 Attendance for Tech Week rehearsals and all performances are absolutely mandatory, except for only the most serious circumstances of illness or family emergency.
 Without any exception, however, the Directors or Stage Manager must be notified by the cast member of a pending absence.
 Failure to do so may result in dismissal from the cast.
 Once again, we all hope and expect that this will never occur.

-The website can provide you with an extraordinary amount of information about The Gilbert & Sullivan Very Light Opera Company and this production of The Pirates of Penzance.
+The web site can provide you with an extraordinary amount of information about The Gilbert & Sullivan Very Light Opera Company and this production of Patience.